luizeboli/estate-explorer-wp/README.md

 This is the `wp-content` folder of the [Estate Explorer](https://github.com/luizeboli/nextjs-wordpress-study) frontend.

-This repository showcases some of my studies on the WordPress ecosystem, aiming to demonstrate that I have at least a basic knowledge about some of the key functionalities of the tool.
+This repository is a proof of concept for building an application using Wordpress as a Headless CMS.
+Using some of the key functionalities of the tool.
 These include custom post types, taxonomies, custom fields, and a bit of Gutenberg.

 It was my first experience with WordPress and PHP, so there might be some anti-patterns and implementations that are not done in the correct way.
-The intention was not to do things perfectly, but rather to get things done, as it allows me to showcase my ability to learn dynamically and on-demand.
+The intention was not to do things perfectly, but rather to get things done.

 ## Get Started